MicrosoftDocs/cpp-docs/docs/mfc/reference/coledocument-class.md

 ### Parameters
  *pos*
- A reference to a **POSITION** value set by a previous call to `GetNextItem`; the initial value is returned by the `GetStartPosition` member function.
+ A reference to a POSITION value set by a previous call to `GetNextItem`; the initial value is returned by the `GetStartPosition` member function.

 ### Return Value
  A pointer to the document item at the specified position.

 ### Remarks
- After each call, the value of *pos* is set to the **POSITION** value of the next item in the document.
-If the retrieved element is the last element in the document, the new value of *pos* is **NULL**.
+ After each call, the value of *pos* is set to the POSITION value of the next item in the document.
+If the retrieved element is the last element in the document, the new value of *pos* is NULL.

 ### Example
  [!code-cpp[NVC_MFCOleContainer#2](../../mfc/codesnippet/cpp/coledocument-class_2.cpp)]